SuleimanFarah/sunpy/GSOC/2022/GSoC-2022-Akash-Verma.md

 This is my first time participating in GSoC.
 I am eligible to participate and receive payment from Google.
 I am not applying to any other organizations.
 I don't have any other commitments in the summer.
 So, I have decided to dedicate 4 - 6 hrs per day.

 I read a few books by Stephen Hawking and got fascinated by physics and astronomy.
 Searching organizations for Google summer of code I came to know that there are astronomy-based open source organizations.
 When I started open source, I read a blog about [How to be an open source gardener](https://steveklabnik.com/writing/how-to-be-an-open-source-gardener) and I am inspired by that.
 For a long time, I wish to do something like this for an open source organization and I think this is my best opportunity.
-So, after GSoC, I planned to start preparing for my master’s entrance exam and along with that, I will become an open source gardener at Sunpy or openAstronomy, cleaning up issues like weeds in the garden and helping community members.
+So, after GSoC, I planned to start preparing for my master's entrance exam and along with that, I will become an open source gardener at Sunpy or openAstronomy, cleaning up issues like weeds in the garden and helping community members.
 The new package will be a project that I wrote and I wish to keep supporting the maintainers of the package with my continuous contributions.

 ## Coding experience